mui/mui-x/docs/src/pages/components/data-grid/style/style.md

 **Note**: You must use `headerAlign` to align the content of the header.

+## Striped rows

+The following demo illustrates how the rows of the grid can be stripped.

+{{"demo": "pages/components/data-grid/style/StripedGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ## Custom theme

 The following demo leverages the CSS customization API to match the Ant Design specification.